 Bioinformatics is an all-encompassing, highly interdisciplinary field that applies the theory and methodologies of mathematics, statistics, informatics and computing to sophisticated analysis of biological data and knowledge generation.
-To be successful in Bioinformatics, therefore, requires not only the mastery of a large methodology toolbox of from math, statistics, informatics and computing, but also insight in biomedical research questions based on a deep understanding of biology.
+To be successful in Bioinformatics, therefore, requires not only the mastery of a large methodology toolbox from math, statistics, informatics and computing fields, but also insight in biomedical research questions based on a deep understanding of biology.
 The U-M Bioinformatics Graduate Program builds a strong foundation for our students through comprehensive course offering and research training.

 Students in our program can take advantage of the enormous research and teaching resources at U-M. They can take courses in advanced math, mathematical modeling, statistics, computer programming, machine learning, informatics, comprehensive courses in introductory biology, genomics, proteomics, clinical informatics, environmental health, and much more.

 Students also have an abundance of research opportunities in many subject areas under the mentorship of our more than 100 affiliated faculty members from UM Medical School, College of Engineering, College of Literature, Arts and Sciences, School of Public Health, School of Nursing, and School of Information.
 The combination of rigorous coursework, diverse research opportunities, and our three different degree programs, equip students with skills and vision for their future career in Bioinformatics

 The Ph.D.
 Program prepares students for careers in teaching, and basic and applied research in academia and in industry.
 The program emphasizes comprehensive training in biology and advanced theory and methodology in bioinformatics research.
 Students admitted to Ph.D.
 Candidacy devote most of their time conducting dissertation research.
 Graduates of the Ph.D.
 Program most often find rewarding research and teaching careers in universities, medical centers, research institutions, and industry.